 The Vanguard School PTO has a Facebook group to help keep parents up-to-date with the most current PTO information.
 We will post reminders about spirit days, PTO events, and other important information.
 You can find us at The Vanguard School PTO.

-2023-24 PTO Meetings
+2024-25 PTO Meetings

-Meeting are held via Zoom AND in-person.
+Meeting are held via Zoom.
 Visit vfes.net/PTO to view current meeting date, time and location information.

 Student Drivers